 ANY LIST OF PIXAR SHORTS MUST INCLUDE ...

 4. Tin Toy

-Another Pixar Oscar winner, Tin Toy (1988) was directed by animation godfather John Lasseter.
+Another Pixar Oscar winner, Tin Toy (1988) was directed by John Lasseter.
 It was produced when Pixar was suffering financial constraints.
 Former Apple CEO and founder Steve Jobs agreed to bankroll the short film as a test of PhotoRealistic RenderMan software.